david-macmahon/SeticoreCapnp.jl/README.md

 Being able to call the Python `capnp` package to read the Hits and Stamps files leverages existing code and streamlines development time.
-While the translation between Julia and Python is easy and almost seamless, it is unfortunately not very performant, which limits the scalability of this approach.
+While the translation between Julia and Python is easy and almost seamless, the overall performance is unfortunately not good, which limits the scalability of this approach.
 For example, reading 1 million hits from a single Hits file took over 45 minutes!
 Here is a table showing some timing and memory stats for reading various numbers of hits from a single Hits file ranging from 10 hits to 1